 8.1.1 Skills are divided into three categories.
 Automatic, Use, and Counter.
+Cards can only trigger and resolve skills in the field zone, unless specified in the skill text.

 8.1.2 Automatic skills are skills that are triggered automatically when the triggering conditions in the effect are met.
+Cards can only trigger and resolve skills in the field zone, unless specified in the skill text.